Chris Tremie

 Christopher James Tremie (born October 17, 1969) is an American former professional baseball catcher.
 He began his Major League Baseball (MLB) career in with the Chicago White Sox.
 After his MLB debut, Tremie had stints with eight minor league teams (Nashville, Reading, Oklahoma, Atlantic City, Newark, Calgary, Round Rock, and New Orleans) and three MLB teams (Texas Rangers, Pittsburgh Pirates, and Houston Astros).
 Tremie retired in 2005 as a member of the Astros' Triple-A affiliate Round Rock Express.
 Tremie played NCAA baseball with the University of Houston Cougars.

 Tremie managed the Gulf Coast Indians (rookie-level affiliate of the Cleveland Indians) to a 21–29 record in 2006.
 He served as the manager of the Single-A Kinston Indians in 2009, of the Arizona League Indians in 2010, and of the Akron Aeros in 2011.
 He was the manager of the Columbus Clippers (2013-2018).
 He compiled a 852–809 record as a minor league manager in the Cleveland Indians organization before being hired by the Cincinnati Reds as a minor league field coordinator.

+In 2026, he was named as the manager for the San Antonio Missions the Double-A affiliate of the San Diego Padres.